cmu-sei/crucible/docs/gallery/index.md

 3. Add a **User ID** that should be a GUID value.
 4. Add an **Email** for the user.
 5. Click **Save**
-6. After adding the user to Gallery, select the desired permissions to be assigned by cliking on the checkboxed next to the user.
+6. After adding the user to Gallery, select the desired permissions to be assigned by clicking on the checkbox next to the user.

 If necessary, a user can be deleted by clicking on the **Trash Icon** next to the desired user.